ElementsProject/lightning/doc/lightning-ping.7.md

 DESCRIPTION
 -----------

-The **ping** command check if the node with id is ready to talk.
-It accept the following parameter:
+The **ping** command checks if the node with *id* is ready to talk.
+It accepts the following parameters:

-- *id*: A string that rappresent the node id;
+- *id*: A string that represents the node id;
-- *len*: A integer that rappresent the lenght of {...}, by default is 128;
+- *len*: A integer that represents the length of the ping (default 128);
-- *pongbytes*: An integer that rappresent the lenght of {}, by default is 128.
+- *pongbytes*: An integer that represents the length of the reply (default 128).

 EXAMPLE JSON REQUEST
 ------------